Paul Mainieri: LSU

 The 2009 title was the sixth in LSU baseball history, tying Texas for the second most national championships in college baseball history, and Mainieri joined Skip Bertman as the only LSU baseball coaches to win a national championship.

 In 2015, Mainieri received the National Coach of the Year award from the National Collegiate Baseball Writers Association and the Skip Bertman Award presented by the College Baseball Foundation.
 During the 2017 season, LSU played Florida in a best-of-three series to determine the winner of the 2017 College World Series.
-Florida defeated LSU and the Tigers finished as College World Series runner-up.
+Florida swept LSU and the Tigers finished as College World Series runner-up.
+Mainieri announced his retirement from coaching after the conclusion of the 2021 season.

+South Carolina

+Paul Mainieri was named the 31st head coach of the South Carolina Gamecocks baseball program on June 11, 2024.
+His contract is for five seasons and he will be paid 1.3 million dollars per season.
+He is set to take over for Mark Kingston, who was fired on June 3, 2024 after 7 seasons at the helm.